 These can make the difference between a stressful sendoff or feeling relaxed and ready for your trip.

 You May Also Like Top Tips for Air Travel

 Do you check a big roller bag?
 Consider trying to bring just a carry-on and see how that changes your experience.
 And above all, make sure the things that you need for comfort and convenience are readily available.

-This includes things like a jacket in case you get cold on the plane, a bottle for water that you can fill at the airport, chapstick, and anything else you might want during your flight.
+This includes things like taking a jacket in case you get cold on the plane, taking a bottle that you can fill at the airport, chapstick, and anything else you might want during your flight.